-On a local level, the City is working on a "Zoning for Housing" initiative to identify sections in the zoning ordinance that could be removed or revised to allow for greater overall housing production in the city with an emphasis on creating more workforce and affordable housing.
-The Zoning for Housing Initiative will launch publicly in March 2023 and continue into Program Year 2023.
+On a local level, the City passed the "Zoning for Housing" legislative package, which identified sections in the zoning ordinance and removed or revised them to allow for greater overall housing production in the city with an emphasis on creating more workforce and affordable housing.
 The City is also encouraging developers to use the new Residential Multifamily Zone, which is a floating zone allowing for substantial increases in development density in exchange for deeply affordable units on-site.
 Five projects, which are either in pre-development or under construction, will yield more than 1,000 units of committed affordable housing when completed.